 - While adding a reseller, find out whether it brings unique demand or not.
 For instance, if you do not have access to AdX, it makes sense to work with an SPM Partner.

-- Observe the long term performance of your SSPs.
+- Observe the long-term performance of your SSPs.
 It’s better to stay away from constantly underperforming ones.
 Doing so will reduce the chances of sending duplicate requests without risking a significant part of your revenue.

 The SPO movement will keep gaining heat because of rising complexities in the ad tech industry.
 The buyers will push for a direct and short route for their ads.
-The publishers with unique and premium supply will always have the upper hand in the game.
+The publishers with unique and premium supplies will always have the upper hand in the game.
 If your inventory is in demand, then the advertisers will find ways to reach it.
 The buyers will prefer you more when you can offer your inventory through an optimized path.

 But SPO is not the end of the story.
 There’s another similar trend called Demand Path Optimization, approaching the industry.
 DPO will help publishers in preventing their inventory from getting sold at less than optimum rates.
 While SPO starts from the advertiser’s end, DPO starts from the publisher’s end.
 We’ll talk about DPO in our upcoming article.
 Till then, stay tuned.